FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Hardware Architecture

-Four sets of INT8 weights are resized to INT12 and concatenated into 48-bit.
-The upper 30 bits are assigned to the input port A while the lower 18 bits are assigned to input port B. A and B get concatenated and multiplexed by the X multiplexer.
-In NNs, the input activations are shared by different sets of weights to generate different channels.
-In this case, one spike is fetched to dynamically switch the X multiplexer between the four sets of weights (A:B) and all 0s, performing four 2:1 multiplex operations simultaneously.

-Similarly, another four sets of INT8 weights are resized, concatenated, and directly assigned to the C data input. another spike is fetched to dynamically switch the W multiplexer between C and all 0s, performing another four 2:1 multiplex operations.
+The main idea of our approach is to bundle sets of synaptic weights and feed them to the DSP48E2 multiplexers and switch the multiplexer with spikes, as illustrated in Fig.\ref{fig:dsp}C. In this work, the synaptic connection weights are quantized into INT8 by the well-established post-training quantization or quantization-aware training methods developed in traditional neural networks (NNs).
+Four sets of INT8 weights are signed extended to INT12 and concatenated into 48-bit.
+The upper 30 bits are assigned to the input port A while the lower 18 bits are assigned to input port B. As shown in Fig.\ref{fig:dsp}C, $w_{20},w_{21},w_{22},w_{23}$ are bundled and assigned to port A and B. A and B are then concatenated and multiplexed by the X multiplexer.
+In SNNs, the input spikes are shared by different sets of weights through the axons, as shown in Fig.\ref{fig:dsp}A. In this case, spike $s_2$ is fetched to dynamically switch the X multiplexer between the four sets of weights (A:B) and all 0s.
+Similarly, another four sets of INT8 weights, $w_{30},w_{31},w_{32},w_{33}$, are signed extended, concatenated, and directly assigned to the C data input.
+Another spike, $s_3$, is fetched to dynamically switch the W multiplexer between C and all 0s.
+The OPMODE is dynamically controlled by $s_2$ and $s_3$.
+The Y multiplexer outputs are set to all 0s.
 The Z multiplexer selects the PCIN inputs and the partial sum from the lower DSP slice.
-The Y multiplexer outputs are set to all 0s.
-The post-adder is set to SIMD mode and acts as four independent 12-bit adders, summing the four multiplexers, and performing an equivalent number of eight addition operations.
-Therefore, as shown in Fig.\ref{fig:dsp}C, a single slice of DSP48E2 can contribute 16 synaptic operations in total without general fabric logic overhead.
+The results are staged into the P register and propagated to the upper DSP slice through the PCOUT data port.
+Therefore, the arithmetic function of a single DSP48E2 slice is equivalent to a $2 \times 4$ synaptic crossbar computation without general fabric logic overhead.